-- Absolutely NO outside food and beverages.
+Absolutely NO outside food and beverages.
 The convention hall/hotel has several great food choices, and we are around several great restaurants like the City Market which is less than a city block away!
-Check your swag bag for area food options (but you must eat it there).

-- Shuto Con officially starts at 9am Friday morning and ends at 6pm Sunday afternoon.
-All attendees must evacuate the convention hall at this time so the convention hall staff can prepare for Monday's scheduled events.
+Shuto Con officially starts at 9am Friday morning and ends at 6pm Sunday afternoon.
+All attendees must leave the convention hall at this time so the convention hall staff can prepare for Monday's scheduled events.

 - Children under 12 must be with an adult at all times, no exceptions.

 - Entrances/exits may not be blocked and the hallways must be clear.
 If you would like to take pictures of anyone, please do so out of the way of crowds.